userfrosting/learn/pages/03.installation/01.environment/02.native/docs.md

 Before installing, you'll need to create a database and database user account.
 Consult your database documentation for more details.
 If you use _phpmyadmin_ or a similar tool, you can create your database and database user through their interface.
 Otherwise, you can do it via the command line.

->>>>> "Database user account" and "UserFrosting user account" are not the same thing.
+[notice=note]"Database user account" and "UserFrosting user account" are not the same thing.
 The "database user account" is independent of UserFrosting.
 See your database technology's documentation for information on creating a database user.
-Make sure that your database user has all read and write permissions for your database.
+Make sure that your database user has all read and write permissions for your database.[/notice]

 ## Run the installer

 You're almost done!
 We now have the base code and the php dependencies.
 The remaining steps are to set up the **database** credentials, create the first **user** and install the third-party **assets**.
 Luckily, at this point, **Bakery** is here to help!
 Again, in the main project directory where you cloned UserFrosting, run:

 ```bash
 $ php bakery bake